corda/corda-runtime-os/applications/tools/p2p-test/network-map-creator/README.md

 java -jar applications/tools/p2p-test/network-map-creator/build/bin/corda-network-map-creator-5.0.0.0-SNAPSHOT.jar network-map --netmap-file ~/Desktop/netmap.json --kafka ~/Desktop/kafka.properties
 ```

-The file specified in the `--kafka` CLI parameter is the kafka properties file
+The file specified in the `--kafka` CLI parameter is the kafka properties file.

 The file provided on the `--netmap-file` CLI parameter should have the following structure:
 ```json